IGPX: Production

-Koichi Mashimo co-wrote and directed the microseries, while Bee Train and Production I.G animated it, and Bandai Entertainment acted as the North American distributor.
-The full-length anime series was handled by director and writer Mitsuru Hongo and was animated by Production I.G, with Bee Train returning for in-between animation.
+Koichi Mashimo co-wrote and directed the microseries, while Bee Train animated it under supervision of Production I.G., and Bandai Entertainment acted as the North American distributor.
+The full-length anime series was handled by director and writer Mitsuru Hongo and was animated by Production I.G itself, with Bee Train returning for in-between animation.
 Production I.G president Mitsuhisa Ishikawa joined on as producer for the series.
-It was the first time he had worked on a joint U.S. Japanese production, due to the Pokémon companion franchise.
+It was the first time he had worked on a joint U.S.-Japanese production, due to the Pokémon companion franchise.

 The series' English dub was produced by Bang Zoom!
 Entertainment in Burbank, California, who directed and recorded the actors while Toonami handled the final mixing for the dub.

 The program returned to the Toonami block on April 28, 2013, at 2 a.m.
 ET on Adult Swim.
 On November 21, 2014, anime distributor Discotek Media announced their license to the TV series and re-released both cuts (including Toonami cut and Production I.G cut) of the series on DVD on February 9, 2016.
 Discotek announced a Blu-ray version on October 17, 2023, which was released on May 28, 2024.
-Diskotek Media's HD remastered version of the first two episodes of the show were aired commercial-free on Adult Swim on November 5, 2023, as part of the daylight saving time bonus hour on the Toonami block to celebrate the show's 18th anniversary since its initial run on Cartoon Network (Note: This was due to the Toonami block ended pre-maturely on that night.) and to promote its Blu-ray release.
-The show returned in full to the Toonami block with the HD remastered version on November 12, 2023.
+Diskotek Media's HD remastered version of the first two episodes of the show were aired commercial-free on Adult Swim on November 5, 2023, as part of the daylight saving time bonus hour on the Toonami block to celebrate the show's 18th anniversary since its initial run on Cartoon Network (Note: This was due to the Toonami block ending prematurely that night.) and to promote its Blu-ray release.
+The show returned in full to the Toonami block with the HD remastered version on November 12, 2023, with the second season began airing on September 27, 2026.